-Brad Wilcox, a professor in the Department of Teacher Education and member of the LDS Sunday School General Board, addressed a packed de Jong Concert Hall last Tuesday on the subject of grace and the role it plays in our personal and spiritual development.
+Brad Wilcox, a professor in the Department of Teacher Education and member of the Sunday School General Board for The Church of Jesus Christ of Latter-day Saints, addressed a packed de Jong Concert Hall last Tuesday on the subject of grace and the role it plays in our personal and spiritual development.

 Wilcox is a popular speaker at such events as Especially for Youth and Campus Education Week.
-He has served in various LDS Church capacities that have given him many distinct insights into the LDS doctrine of the grace offered to mankind through the sacrifice of Jesus Christ.
+He has served in various Church capacities that have given him many distinct insights into the Latter-day Saint doctrine of the grace offered to mankind through the sacrifice of Jesus Christ.

 A young BYU student once approached Wilcox, struggling to grasp the purpose of grace.
 She was concerned that her best efforts to keep God’s commandments weren’t enough to warrant Christ’s grace filling the rest of “the gap” between herself and God.
 Wilcox remembers drawing two dots, representing God and ourselves.
 He asked the young woman to draw a line indicating how much was our responsibility, which she did.

 "When learning the piano, are the only options performing in Carnegie Hall or quitting?
 No. Growth and development take time.
 When we understand grace we understand that we never have to face challenges alone, that Christ’s strength is perfect in our weakness and that he offers us his enabling power."

 Wilcox related what happened next: “I said, ‘The truth is, there is no line.
 Jesus filled the whole gap.
 He didn’t pay it all except for a few coins.
 He paid our debt in full.’”
 The young woman was surprised.
 Wilcox continued, “I said, ‘You have plenty to do, but it is not to fill the gap.’”